Live From EuropeSaturday, July 4

 Global markets mixed as peace hopes rise, AI earnings reassure Global markets were mixed as optimism over a Middle East peace deal and positive AI earnings eased investor concerns.
 However, caution prevailed ahead of US PCE and growth data due Thursday, which could shape expectations on inflation and Federal Reserve policy.

-yenisafak · about 3 hours ago
+yenisafak · 8 days ago

 Live From Europe